How Effective is the Calendar Method?

 The progestin-only pill (also known as the mini pill) doesn’t contain any synthetic estrogen, only the hormone progesterone.
 It’s usually recommended for women who can’t take hormonal birth control containing estrogen.
 It works in a similar way to the combined birth control pill, by stopping ovulation, and it’s just as effective (more than 99% with perfect use, and 93% with typical use).

-The first birth control app to be FDA cleared, Natural Cycles is a hormone-free birth control method that uses basal body temperature to determine fertility.
+The first birth control app to be FDA cleared, Natural Cycles is a hormone-free birth control method that uses body temperature to determine fertility.
 This means your fertile window is tailored to your unique cycle.
 Natural Cycles is 98% effective with perfect use and 93% effective with typical use.
 As a regulated medical device, we never sell our users data.

 More than a birth control app